SQL - Union

 SQL Table:

-The result is a complete listing every employee from store 1 and 2.
+The result is a complete listing of every employee from the two tables, perhaps representing a list of employees from two different departments.

 SQL Code: